-- We also report any such alleged incident to Ofsted, as well as what measures we have taken.
+- We refer any such complaint immediately to the specific Local Authority Designated Officer (LADO) to investigate at the latest within 24hrs of receipt of any allegation - We also report any such alleged incident to Ofsted, as well as what measures we have taken.
 This must be done with 14 days.
-We are aware that it is an offence not to do this. - We co-operate entirely with any investigation carried out by children's social care in conjunction with the police. - Where the management team and children's social care agree it is appropriate in the circumstances, the owner will suspend the member of staff on full pay, or the volunteer, for the duration of the investigation.
+We are aware that it is an offence not to do this. - We co-operate entirely with any investigation carried out by LADO in conjunction with the police if required. - Where the management team and LADO agree it is appropriate in the circumstances, the Director of Childcare & Operations or in his absence another Director will suspend the member of staff on full pay, or the volunteer, for the duration of the investigation.
 This is not an indication of admission that the alleged incident has taken place, but is to protect the staff, as well as children and families throughout the process.

-Disciplinary action
+Disciplinary Action

-Where a member of staff or volunteer has been dismissed due to engaging in activities that caused concern for the safeguarding of children or vulnerable adults, we will notify the Disclosure and Barring Service (DBS) of relevant information, so that individuals who pose a threat to children (and vulnerable groups) can be identified and barred from working with these groups.
+Where a member of staff or volunteer has been dismissed due to engaging in activities that caused concern for the safeguarding of children or vulnerable adults, we will notify the Disclosure and Barring Service (DBS) of and barred from working with these groups.

-Key commitment 3
+Key Commitment 3

-Hungry Caterpillars is committed to promoting awareness of child abuse issues throughout its training and learning programmes for adults.
+Hungry Caterpillar Day Nurseries Ltd is committed to promoting awareness of child abuse issues throughout its training and learning programmes for adults.
 It is also committed to empowering young children, through its early childhood curriculum, promoting their right to be strong, resilient and listened to.